BlackTori/BlackTori/README.md

 - 👋 Hi, I’m @BlackTori
-- 👀 I’m interested in learning to code for better work oppertunities.
+- 👀 I’m interested in learning to code for better work opportunities.
 - 🌱 I’m currently learning to be a Full-Stack Engineer/Software Engineer.
 - 💞️ I’m looking to collaborate on my practice code when I post it on here for my small test projects to learn from.
 - 📫 You can reach on my email which is ravenmaxwell0@gmail.com